 For most countries, the date they adopted their flags is obvious and can easily be traced.
-However, in some countries the dates have been disputed and only estimated since the flag designed has changed over time.
+However, in some countries, the dates have been disputed and only estimated since the flag designed has changed over time.
 Some of the flags may have been used for other purposes before they were adopted as national flags.
 Some countries have used the same flag for centuries.
-Here is a look at some of the oldest lags in the world
+Here is a look at some of the oldest flags in the world.

 Ten Oldest Flags